ArchitectsARX - José Mateus, Nuno Mateus, with Stefano Riva

 Structural EngineeringSAFRE, Projectos e Estudos de Engenharia Lda.

-From the architect.
+Text description provided by the architects.
 The cultural meeting point joining the house owners and the architects was based on their common interest: an undoubtedly contemporary architecture, but one whose nature and final expression would also be the outcome of a research of the paradigms figuring in the traditional architecture of the region, the Alentejo.

 The implantation terrain of this small house, located in the village of Possanco, sets the transition area between the new urban strip and the protected agriculture zone.